-The act of defending against attack, danger, or injury. (noun)
+The action of defending or protecting from attack, danger, or injury. (noun)

-An argument in support or justification of something.
-See Synonyms at apology. (noun)
+An argument in support or justification of something. (noun)

 Examples of word defense